OidaTiftla/CarND-Traffic-Sign-Classifier-P2/README.md

 ### Dataset Summary & Exploration

 #### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually

 I used the pandas library to calculate summary statistics of the traffic signs data set: